Intrinsically-Sublime/Retro-Clock/README.md

 are not the most useful but none the less interesting.

-The decade counter clocks are for the tube clock lovers amung you not becasue they are good clocks.
+The decade counter clocks are for the tube clock lovers amung you not because they are good clocks.

 ## Options
 ----------
 There are 6 fully customizable presets that can have all their parameters changed individually except the time/date formats and fullscreen which are global.

 * Select Display type
 * Adjust Hue of "Tube Clocks"
-* Set Background Color
+* Set Background Color (HSV or RGB)
-* Set Foreground Color of Text, Analog Clocks and L.E.D. displays
+* Set Foreground Color of Text, Analog Clocks and L.E.D. displays (HSV or RGB)
+* Custom Preset names
+* HSV or RGB color selection
 * Show Seconds
     * Blink colons (with show seconds)
 * Show Date